yijun-tang/yijun-tang.github.io/docs/_posts/2024-10-11-modern_robotics_mechanics_planning_and_control.md

 > In particular, we use nine numbers, subject to six constraints, to represent the three orientation freedoms of a rigid body in space.
 This is called a **rotation matrix**.

+#### 2.4 Configuration and Velocity Constraints

+**Holonomic Constraints**: reducing the dimension of the C-space.

+**Nonholonomic Constraints**: reducing the dimension of the feasible velocities of the system but don't reduce the dimension of the reachable C-space.

+#### 2.5 Task Space and Workspace

+**Task Space**: a space in which the robot's task can be naturally expressed.
+The decision of how to define the task space is driven by the task, independently of the robot.

+**Workspace**: a specification of the configurations that the end-effector of the robot can reach.
+The definition of the workspace is primarily driven by robot's structure, independently of the task.

+### 3. Rigid-Body Motions